 Can Aloe Vera Be Used As Lube For Vaginal Or Anal Sex?

-When it comes to vaginal sex, aloe vera is a fantastic option to have on hand.
+When it comes to vaginal sex, aloe vera is a fantastic lube alternative to have on hand.

 Its slippery consistency makes vaginal penetration more comfortable and the hydrating properties of aloe gel will leave you feeling refreshed after sex.

 The pH of aloe vera is around 4.5, making it ideal for vaginal sex since the vagina’s pH ranges from around 3.8 to 4.5.